github/opensource.guide/_articles/beginners-guide.md

 description: What open source is, why people do it, and how to launch your own open source project.
 ---

 So you're thinking about getting started with open source?
-Congratulations!
+Awesome!
 The world appreciates your contribution.
 Let's talk about what open source is, why people do it, and how to launch your own open source project.

 ## The "what" and "why" of open source